Medical Displays for Surgical Systems & OR Integrators

 Lifecycle Assurance

-Practical note: Many OR projects fail not on “specs”, but on integration details—mounting depth, connector access, cleaning routines, and predictable image behavior under switching.
+Practical note: OR projects often fail on integration details—mounting depth, connector access, cleaning routine fit, and consistent behavior during switching.

 Wide operating room integration scene with medical displays mounted in an OR environment, supporting surgical visualization and routing workflows.

-Integration success depends on predictable behavior under real OR constraints—multi-source switching, continuous use, and deployment standardization across hospitals.
+Successful OR integration depends on predictable behavior under switching, continuous use, mounting constraints, and deployment standardization.

 Modern operating room scene with a boom-mounted medical display supporting stable continuous use during surgical procedures.